A-bearr/Project_3/README.md

 Global Financial Olympics: A gamified leaderboard where countries compete economically—akin to an Olympic medal count—based on top-performing companies.

 We transform complex financial data into a global competition, assigning Gold, Silver, and Bronze rankings to countries based on the number of top companies they have across metrics such as:
-Revenue
+Revenue,
-Earnings
+Earnings,
-Market Capitalization
+Market Capitalization,
-Dividend Yield
+Dividend Yield,
 Growth Rate

 Visuals: